screeps-qnz/screeps-benchmark/README.md

 3. first run should error out checking for a steam key in your config.yml and instruct you on how to set that up
 4. `npm run exec`
 5. follow the instructions and you should be good to go!

+## special thanks
+special thanks to thmsn who helped testing and contributed a whole bunch of ideas for improvements! :)